wrbs/oxcaml-vendor-tool/README.md

     opam install -y ocamlformat merlin ocaml-lsp-server utop sexp dune cd _example && opam switch link oxcaml-monorepo

-It definitely has some packages in it that won't build without other deps, the only packages that are likely to work are those defined in the `@vendor` alias in `_example/dune` and their dependencies.
+The vendored dirs has the source for some packages/tests in it that won't build without other deps; the only packages that are likely to work are those defined in the `@vendored-pkgs` alias.

 You can test those build with:

-    dune build @vendor
+    dune build @vendored-pkgs

 ### Tweaking for now